Deltares-research/pyRainAdjustment/docs/Introduction.md

 ## Navigating through the rest of the documentation
 A background on the various options and methods in pyRainAdjustment is provided under: [/docs/Downscaling.md](https://github.com/Deltares-research/pyRainAdjustment/tree/main/docs/Downscaling.md) for the downscaling method, [/docs/Hindcasting_adjustments.md](https://github.com/Deltares-research/pyRainAdjustment/tree/main/docs/Hindcasting_adjustment.md) for the adjustment methods in hindcasting mode and [/docs/Forecasting_adjustment.md](https://github.com/Deltares-research/pyRainAdjustment/tree/main/docs/Forecasting_adjustment.md) for the adjustment methods in forecasting mode.
 Examples of how to configure these options in Delft-FEWS are provided in the folder `config` and this is further explained in [/config/README.md](https://github.com/Deltares-research/pyRainAdjustment/tree/main/config/README.md).

+For more information on the integration of pyRainAdjustment in your Delft-FEWS environment and for Delft-FEWS in particular, visit the [Delft-FEWS wiki page of pyRainAdjustment](https://publicwiki.deltares.nl/pages/viewpage.action?pageId=356778825&spaceKey=FEWSDOC&title=pyRainAdjustment).

 ## References
 Heistermann, M., S. Jacobi, and T. Pfaff.
 ‘Technical Note: An Open Source Library for Processing Weather Radar Data (Wradlib)’.
 Hydrology and Earth System Sciences 17, no. 2 (28 February 2013): 863–71. https://doi.org/10.5194/hess-17-863-2013.